tylim88/Firelord/README.md

 put empty object `{}` as 2nd argument if you don't have any primitive object type.

 and don't worry, as always typescript will stop you if any step goes wrong

+It is better to generate tuple type instead of mirror object type as 2nd parameter, however tuple type is hit with [order inconsistency](https://stackoverflow.com/a/55128956/5338829).

 ### Caveat 2